Lev Rokhlin: Later service

-In 1982–1984 he served in Afghanistan, initially as commander of the 860 Mechanised Infantry Regiment at Fayzabad, Badakhshan.
-In June 1983 he was released from this position after a failed operation and appointed deputy commander of the 191 Mechanised Infantry Regiment in Ghazni.
+From 1982 to 1984 he served in Afghanistan, initially as commander of the 860th Motor Rifle Regiment at Fayzabad, Badakhshan.
+In June 1983 he was removed from this position after a failed operation and appointed deputy commander of the 191st Motor Rifle Regiment in Ghazni.
 But in less than a year he was reappointed to his previous position.
 He was wounded twice, and the second time was evacuated to Tashkent.

 He graduated from the Military Academy of the General Staff with honors.

 In March 1987 Rokhlin was appointed commander of the 152nd Motor Rifle Division, 31st Army Corps, in Kutaisi, a cadre division.

 In November 1988 Rokhlin became commander of the 75th Motor Rifle Division of the 4th Army in Nakhchivan.
-In early 1990 the division was transferred to the Soviet Border Troops of the KGB, and Rokhlin was promoted to major-general in February of the same year.
+In early 1990 the division was transferred to the Soviet Border Troops of the KGB, and Rokhlin was promoted to major general in February of the same year.

 In 1993, he became the head of Russia's 8th Guard Corps at Volgograd (formerly Stalingrad), at the rank of lieutenant general, the only Jew to reach such a rank in Russia since World War II.

+Of the prevalent corruption at the time, he later said:

 During the First Chechen War, Rokhlin was credited with reorganizing the Russian forces in Chechnya and finally taking the Chechen capital of Grozny in 1995.
 Frustrated with the bloodshed, he left the army a few weeks later.
-He refused to accept the state's highest medal and the title of Hero of the Russian Federation for leading the Grozny offensive, saying "Its immoral to seek glory in a civil war for commanders.
+He refused to accept the state's highest medal and the title of Hero of the Russian Federation for leading the Grozny offensive, saying "It's immoral to seek glory in a civil war for commanders.
 For Russia, the Chechen war has none of glory, but all of tragedy".

 Political career

-After he retired in 1995, Rokhlin was elected to the Russian parliament, the Duma, as a member of a pro-Boris Yeltsin party Our Home – Russia, from which he later resigned.
-Rokhlin chaired the Duma's Defense Committee until President Yeltsin made a rare agreement with the Communist Party to strip him of the post.
-In 1997, Rokhlin formed his own movement, called In Defense of the Army, which blamed Yeltsin for the war in Chechnya and for low morale in the military, unsuccessfully sought to organize serving and retired servicemen into a political force that could force Yeltsin from office.
+After he retired in 1995, Rokhlin was elected to the Duma (Russian parliament) as a member of the pro-Boris Yeltsin party Our Home – Russia, from which he later resigned.
+Rokhlin chaired the Duma's Defense Committee until President Yeltsin made an agreement with the Communist Party of the Russian Federation to strip him of the post.
+In 1997, Rokhlin formed the Movement in Support of the Army, which blamed Yeltsin for the war in Chechnya and for low morale in the military, unsuccessfully sought to organize serving and retired servicemen into a political force that could oust Yeltsin from office.